Engineering18 min read

 Can I take the FE exam before graduating?

-Yes, most states allow you to take the FE exam in your final semester of engineering school.
-Check with your state's board for specific requirements.
+Yes, most states allow you to sit for the FE exam in your final year of engineering school.
+Check your state board's specific eligibility rules.

 How many times can I take the FE exam?